OrianaVenture/VentureValheim/Progression/README.md

 * Similarly added ability to lock crafting (defaults to on)
 * Similarly added ability to lock building (defaults to on)
 * Similarly added ability to lock cooking (defaults to on)
-* Bug fix for blocking taming not always working correctly
+* Bug fix for blocking taming not always working correctly, taming happening almost instantly
 * Added Flesh Rippers to auto-scaling with new item type "Fist"
 * Improved key commands so that they work on any player online rather than only players in your same chunk
 * Improved key commands to accept player names with spaces